cyberconnecthq/cyber-account/README.md

 - `getCallData: (userOperationCallData: UserOperationCallData);` - Get the encoded executable call data.
 - `getSignature: (rawSig: Hash) => Hash;` - Get the wrapped signature for validation.
 - `sendTransaction: async (transcationData: TransactionData, {disablePaymaster?: boolean}) => Promise<Hash | null>` - Send a transaction using the CyberAccount.
-- `estimateTransaction: async (transcationData: TransactionData) => Promise<EstimateUserOperationReturn>` - (Only available when CyberPaymaster is set.)
-Estimate the credit cost of a transaction using the CyberAccount.
+- `estimateTransaction: async (transcationData: TransactionData, {disablePaymaster?: boolean}) => Promise<EstimateUserOperationReturn>` - Estimate the credit cost of a transaction using the CyberAccount if the CyberPaymaster is provided, otherwise return the estimated gas from the bundler.

 ## CyberBundler